werocketry/cyclone/examples/README.md

-# Tests
+# Examples

-Currently the tests are done manually.
-To run the tests, follow these steps:
+To run all the examples, follow these steps:

 ```sh
 mkdir tests/outputs/simple-hoop -ErrorAction SilentlyContinue